Mango-CLI/Mango/README.md

 Currently, only the default editor can be configured in `~/.mango/_config.py`.
 Simply open it up and adjust the string to whatever editor you prefer, so long as it can be launched via the terminal through `<editor_name> [file_path]`.

+### Using Remote Repositories

+Mango supports installing scripts from remote repositories.
+This is done using the `@install` command, which allows you to specify a remote repository URL and install its scripts into your local mango repository.

 ## Troubleshooting

 ### Why isn't PS1 updated when sourcing scripts?